-Bray et al, in their summary of 'Global cancer statistics 2018' (based on the data from GLOBOCAN9) report that, 'cancer transitions are most striking in emerging economies, where an increasing magnitude of the disease is paralleled by a changing profile of common cancer types.
-A recurring observation is the ongoing displacement of infection-related and poverty-related cancers by those cancers that already are highly frequent in the most developed countries (e.g., in Europe, North America, and high-income countries in Asia and Oceania).
+activity, changing diets, and additional body weight) are becoming increasingly prevalent in countries categorised as low and medium HDI.
+A recurring observation is the ongoing displacement of infection-related and povertyrelated cancers by those cancers that already are highly frequent in the most developed countries" (e.g., in Europe, North America, and high-income countries in Asia and Oceania).

-Various authors in another report, 'The global cancer burden and human development: A Review'10, also demonstrate that the future cancer burden will disproportionately affect less developed regions according to national Human Development Index scores.
-They call on international efforts to aid countries in social and economic transition in order to efficiently plan, implement and evaluate cancer control initiatives as a means to reduce the widening gap in cancer occurrence and survival worldwide.
+Various authors in another report, "The global cancer burden and human development: A Review"11, also demonstrate that the future cancer burden will disproportionately affect less developed regions according to national Human Development Index scores.
+They call on international efforts to aid countries in social and economic transition in efficiently planning, implementing, and evaluating cancer control initiatives as a means to reduce the widening gap in cancer occurrence and survival worldwide.

-There are major inequalities in the availability of high-quality, local data in many countries, particularly developing economies, which impact on the corresponding robustness of the estimates available.
-Just one in three population-based cancer registries (PBCRs) report high-quality cancer data to the International Agency on Cancer Research, and only one in five countries report equivalent mortality data to the World Health Organisation11.
-In some countries, such as

-Norway, cancer reporting is a legal requirement, and data is then linked with the cause of death registry.
-For 2001-2005 data, Norway's cancer data was 98.8% complete, with 93.8% verified by biopsy samples under a microscope12.
+There are major inequities in the availability of high-quality, local data in many countries particularly developing economies, which impact the corresponding robustness of the estimates available.
+According to a World Health Organization (WHO) report, as of 2019, cancer registries did not exist in more than one out of three countries.
+Out of those that do have cancer registries, only one in three populationbased cancer registries (PBCRs) report highquality cancer data to the International Agency on Cancer Research, and only one in five countries report equivalent mortality data to the WHO12.
+A study by Siddigui and Zafar (2018) on the global availability of cancer registry data found that out of 190 countries, only 52% had PBCRs, whilst 26% did not have any sort of cancer registry at all.13 In some countries, such as Norway, cancer reporting is a legal requirement, and data is then linked with the cause of death registry.
+For 2001-2005 data, Norway's cancer data was 98.8% complete, with 93.8% verified by biopsy samples under a microscope14.

-Although PBCRs may cover national populations, more often they cover smaller, subnational areas, and particularly in countries experiencing substantial development, only selected urban areas.
-In these instances where there is a paucity of cancer data, national incidence and mortality data is often estimated from datasets of regional registries, or even neighbouring countries.
+Although PBCRs may cover national populations, more often they cover smaller, subnational areas, and particularly in countries experiencing substantial development, only selected urban areas.15 Out of the 190 countries analysed by Siddiqui and Zafar, only 43% had national coverage.11 In these instances where there is a paucity of cancer data, national incidence and mortality data is often estimated from datasets of regional registries, or even neighbouring countries.

-For the purposes of this report, figures are largely drawn from those produced by the GLOBOCAN project.13 The aim of the project is to provide contemporary estimates of the incidence, mortality and prevalence for 36 types of cancer, at a national level in 185 countries.
+For the purposes of this report, figures are largely drawn from those produced by the GLOBOCAN project.16 The aim of the project is to provide contemporary estimates of the incidence, mortality, and prevalence of 36 different types of cancer, at a national level in 185 countries.

-The latest figures are the estimates for 2018.
+The latest figures are estimates for 2020.
 Because methodology has been adapted between different publications of GLOBOCAN it is not possible to highlight trends between different years.
-For the latest figures, they have introduced 95% uncertainty intervals, and these take into account estimations based on sub-regional rather than national data, timeliness of data, and quality.
+For the latest figures, they have introduced uncertainty intervals, and these estimations were made based on national-level data, timeliness of data, and quality.

-Antoni et al14 stress that efforts should be made on an on-going basis to develop and improve the methods used, and they call for support to be given to the Global Initiative for Cancer Registry Development (GICRD)15.
-Per the GICRD, only one in five low- and middle-income countries currently have the necessary data to drive policy and reduce the burden and suffering due to cancer.
-This effectively leaves 70% of the cancer burden falling on those regions least equipped to provide patient care from basic treatment to palliation.
+Antoni et al17 stress that efforts should be made on an on-going basis to develop and improve the methods used, and they call for support to be given to the Global Initiative for Cancer Registry Development (GICRD)18.
+GICRD say that only one in five low- and middle-income countries currently have the necessary data to drive policy and reduce the burden and suffering due to cancer, leaving 70% of the cancer burden falling on under-resourced regions least equipped to provide patient care from basic treatment to palliation.